fredcommo/Optimizer/README.md

 # Optimizer

-#### Choose the best classifier with its optimezed hyperparameters, by using the optuna package
+#### Choose the best classifier with its optimized hyperparameters, by using the optuna package
 #### See _requirements.txt_ for dependencies

 ---